matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [Audience laughter]

 They were both computer language researchers.
-And they were talking, also disparagingly, about their associate, who had somehow had fallen in with databases and lost the true way.
+And they were talking, also disparagingly, about their associate, who had somehow fallen in with databases and lost the true way.
 And one of them sort of sneeringly went to the other and said, "Aw, David, when was the last time you used a database?".
 And he was like, "I do not know that I have ever used a database."